hilleer/vscode-tcmerge/README.md

-# vscode-tcmerge README
+# vscode-tcmerge

-This is the README for your extension "vscode-tcmerge".
-After writing up a brief description, we recommend including the following sections.
+vscode extension to simplify git commands to easily push and deploy your changes.

 ## Extension settings